 I don’t think it’s a good idea to sign a contract with a plan to break it, but sometimes those of us who have a fear of commitment (read about my issues here), find it easier to overcome when we tell ourselves it’s not permanent.

-To be honest, before I came to Thailand on only six-month contract, I told myself I would leave when I was ready.
+To be honest, before I came to Thailand on only a five-month contract (see how you can teach English in Thailand on a short-term contract here), I told myself I would leave when I was ready.
 Another part of me desperately likes to finish what I start so I knew I probably wouldn’t quit early, but this thought process is what saved me from a panic attack when I signed my name in ink and faxed it in.
-I need to believe the choice is mine, and despite a seemingly serious and legal piece of paper, the choice really is mine.
+I need to believe the choice was mine, and despite a seemingly serious and legal piece of paper, the choice really was mine.
 And it could be yours, too.

 3 Short-term Alternatives to Teaching English Abroad